aseemtim/myLibrary/README.md

 Made this to learn about JavaScript prototype

-No form and storage implementation!
+Future Implementation:
+  * form
+  * local storage

 Check it out at:  https://aseemtim.github.io/myLibrary/